roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Said Lydia.
 Yuuyami smiled, gently.
 Whereafter, Yuuyami rested her lips upon Lydia's.
 Tender kisses gradually then grew ardent.
-Ah--, taste of nutrition drink--- thought Yuuyami, having embedded a taste sensor.
+Ah--, taste of nutrition drink---, thought Yuuyami, having embedded a taste sensor.
 That was a correct choice of sugary-flavoured nutrition drinks--, so she also deemed.